ratwolfzero/Schroedingers_Cat/README.md

 * Schrödinger, E. (1935). *The Present Situation in Quantum Mechanics.*
 * Zeh, H. D. (1970). *On the Interpretation of Measurement in Quantum Theory.* *Foundations of Physics* 1, 69–76.
 * Zurek, W. H. (2003). *Decoherence and the Transition from Quantum to Classical.* <https://doi.org/10.48550/arXiv.quant-ph/0306072>

+---

+## Schrödinger's Cat Simulation technical FAQ

+### Q: Why are the red blobs darker during decoherence?

+A: This is a visualization effect to highlight the transition, not a physical change.
+The darker red results from the color scaling (vmin and vmax based on the maximum absolute Wigner value), which emphasizes the remaining amplitude after interference fades.

+### Q: Why do the blobs shift slightly during decoherence?

+A: In the simulation, amplitude damping with gamma = 0.05 may cause a slight contraction or shift of the initial coherent states toward the origin due to energy loss, a physical decoherence effect.
+In reality, this effect might be much smaller, depending on the physical system's decoherence rate.

+### Q: Are the interference fringes correct?

+A: Yes, the sparse fringes reflect the Wigner function’s quantum interference for alpha = 2.0.
+Adjust alpha or grid size (x, p) in the parameters to explore.

+### Q: Is the time step (dt) accurate?

+A: With 200 timesteps over 20 units, dt (~0.1) is sufficient.
+Increase timesteps for higher precision

+### Q: Is amplitude damping the only decoherence model?

+A: Yes, using a operator with gamma = 0.05.
+Modify c_ops_decoherence to test other models (e.g., dephasing).

+### Q: Is the Wigner function properly normalized?

+A: Yes, QuTiP’s wigner ensures normalization.
+The vmin and vmax in contourf capture the full range—see the plotting section.

+### Q: How does collapse work?

+A: Pressing 'o' randomly selects a pure state (psi1 or psi2), simulating measurement per the Copenhagen interpretation.

+### Q: Can I improve accuracy with higher N or grid resolution?

+A: Yes, increase N (currently 30) or x, p grid (currently 130) in the parameters, though it may slow performance.